elicia4/linux_notes/hardware/inspect_hw.md

-# Hardware
+# Inspecting Hardware

 Notes on the video "Linux Crash Course - Easy Terminal Commands for Inspecting Hardware" by LearnLinuxTV.

 [***Table of Contents***](/README.md)